Dr Oche Onazi

 Oche holds degrees from the Universities of Edinburgh (Ph.D.), Warwick (LL.M.) and Jos (LL.B.) and is a qualified (but non-practising) barrister and solicitor of the Supreme Court of Nigeria.

-Oche’s research interests cover areas of legal philosophy, human rights, and law in development.
-His research generally covers two related themes.
-First, it covers the theoretical study of law from southern perspectives and the critical approaches of other disciplines, such as sociology, politics, history and philosophy.
-Influenced by this approach, the second strand of Oche's research covers the role of law in development, especially the relationship between human rights and development, community approaches to development, moral-philosophical approaches to poverty and development as well as the relationship between human rights and global justice from southern, critical and moral-philosophical perspectives.
+Oche's research interests span legal philosophy, human rights, and law in development.
+His work encompasses two interconnected themes.
+The first involves the theoretical study of law from southern perspectives, incorporating critical approaches from disciplines such as sociology, politics, history, and philosophy.
+The second theme focuses on the role of law in development, particularly examining the relationship between human rights and development, community-based approaches to development, moral-philosophical perspectives on poverty and development, and the intersection of human rights and global justice from southern, critical, and moral-philosophical viewpoints.